 • No 'hard sales' or 'haggling' tactics are to be used.

 • Keep the event space clean and tidy.
-Don't drop litter, don't block walkways or fire exits with boxes or banners.
+Don't drop litter, and don't block walkways or fire exits with boxes or banners.

 • Be respectful of the venue.
 Do not create any lasting marks at the venue, and be polite and respectful to Fruitmarket staff.